-Ute Stephan is Professor of Entrepreneurship at King's Business School, Honorary Professor of Entrepreneurship at Aston Business School, a Visiting Fellow at KU Leuven (Belgium) and a Fellow of the International Association of Applied Psychology.
-She is an Editor at Entrepreneurship Theory & Practice and the outgoing Editor-in-Chief of Applied Psychology: An International Review.
+Ute Stephan is Professor of Entrepreneurship at King's Business School, Honorary Professor at UCL’s Department of Psychology and at Aston Business School, a Visiting Fellow at KU Leuven (Belgium) and a Fellow of the International Association of Applied Psychology.
+She is an Editor at Entrepreneurship Theory & Practice, a Consulting Editor at the Journal of International Business Studies, and the outgoing Editor-in-Chief of Applied Psychology: An International Review.

-Ute’s research explores culture and institutions, social entrepreneurship and entrepreneurial well-being.
+Ute’s research explores (1) culture, institutions and entrepreneurship; (2) social entrepreneurship and inclusive business; and (3) entrepreneurial well-being.

 She publishes in leading journals such as the Journal of Management, Journal of International Business Studies (JIBS), Management Science, Journal of Business Venturing (JBV), Entrepreneurship Theory & Practice (ETP), Strategic Entrepreneurship Journal and Academy of Management Perspectives.
 Ute serves on the editorial boards of JIBS, JBV and ETP.